akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

 ## Purge Command for the Doctrine Transport table

-Define a Command to purge the table defined by the Doctrine Transport.
+Define a Command to purge the table configured on the Doctrine Transport.

 ```sh
 bin/console akeneo:messenger:doctrine:purge-messages <table-name> <queue-name>